geonetwork/website/README.md

 ### Installing the tools

-To build the documentation you need to have [make](https://www.gnu.org/software/make/) installed in your system:
+To build the documentation you need to have [make](https://www.gnu.org/software/make/) installed in your system firstly:

 ```
 sudo apt-get install make